cfpb/consumerfinance.gov/docs/installation.md

 instructions below, or load a database dump.

-You could save some time and effort later (if you have access to the CFPB network), by configuring a URL for database dumps in the `.python_env` file.
+You could save some time and effort later (if you have access to the CFPB network), by configuring a URL for database dumps in the `.env` file.

 ```
 CFGOV_PROD_DB_LOCATION=http://(rest of the URL)